Menu

 And that, my friends, is where this wildly colorful trip begins.

-The Electric 1977 Cabin In Woods
+The Electric 1977 Cabin In The Woods

 In pure 1970s swagger, the renovation drenched the interior in the full-spectrum of a pulsating, unpredictable decade.
 You won’t find early shades of Ralph Lauren interiors here.
 Not even close.

-I never thought I’d use the words groovy and American rustic in the same sentence to describe a design philosophy — but here we are.
+I never thought I’d use the words groovy and American rustic in the same sentence to describe a design philosophy.
+But here we are.

 Nothing fades politely into the background.
 In the 70s, color wasn’t an accent.
 It was architecture.
-This palette is fearless — citrus yellow, avocado green, lacquered amber, brick red.
+This palette is fearless — citrus yellow, avocado green, lacquered amber, and brick red.
 Even the glass chrome tables and glossy lamps feel intentional, their reflective surfaces catching light against all that texture.

 And then there are the shapes.